BioBoost/course_programming_from_base_to_ace/docs/25-getters-setters-properties/README.md

 * Setter do not return a value.
 So their return type is always `void`.
 * They are typically `public`, but can be made `internal`, `protected` or even `private` as required.
 * They take in the new value as an argument.
 * They typically just assign the argument value to the attribute in question.
-However, if require they can implement incoming data checks to make sure that the value of the arguments fits within the valid range of the attribute.
+However, if required, they can implement incoming data checks to make sure that the value of the arguments fits within the valid range of the attribute.

 The `Point` example class here does not really require safe-guards for the `x` and `y` coordinates because all possible values for the `double` datatype can be considered valid.
 So here, both setters just need to assign the argument to the attribute.